titania-research-labs/mev-tokyo/README.md

 ## Sponsorship 🤝

-One package: $4,000
+One package:

+1. $2,000
+    - Ability to stay at the hacker house
+    - Distribution of swag and flyers

+2. $4,000
     - Ability to stay at the hacker house
     - Distribution of swag and flyers
     - Opportunity for a lightning talk at the event

 ## Past Activities 📜